Offer Letter Template to Buy Rental Property Faster [+Free Sample]

 About the Author

-Callan Riddles is the Content and Social Media Specialist at iGMS.
+Callan Riddles is a former Content and Social Media Specialist at iGMS.
 Callan has a passion for finding new ways to help vacation rental businesses thrive.
 In her free time, she loves to travel, read, and experience all the new things that life has to offer.